Siobhan F McManus Guerrero

 Natalia has a bachelor degree in mathematics, and wrote an undergraduate thesis about mathematical models of the nerve pulse.
 For her master degree in Philosophy of Cognitive Science (2 year programme) at the National Autonomous University of Mexico (UNAM) she wrote a thesis on "Objectivity in the Mechanistic Model of Explanation for Neuroscience."

-She is currently in the Philosophy of Science PhD program at UNAM.
-For her dissertation she is asking questions such as the following.
-How can we use discussions from Philosophy of Science (pluralism vs. monism in scientific explanation; the nature of scientific models and phenomena; pragmatism and truth) to shed light on current scientific debate around the nature of the nervous impulse?
+In 2019 she completed her dissertation in which she asked questions such as the following: How can we use discussions from Philosophy of Science (pluralism vs. monism in scientific explanation; the nature of scientific models and phenomena; pragmatism and truth) to shed light on current scientific debate around the nature of the nervous impulse?
 How can we make sense of two different approaches to constructing mathematical models of an excitable membrane?
 Which role might background assumptions and radically distinct modeling methodologies play in the production of scientific knowledge?

 Lia Azul Salaverry

 Lia was a triple major in Philosophy, Sociology, and Legal Studies and is active in many student organizations.
 Among her activities, Lia was the President of the Legal Education Association for Diversity (LEAD) and was the financial chair on its founding board in the 2011-2012 academic year.
 Lia who is interested in technology and social justice, was also part of the Everett Program at UC Santa Cruz which prepares students to create their own social justice ventures using information technology.
 In June 2014, she won the Fanny Carruthers Award in the Sociology Department at UCSC.